The Children’s Own School Experience

 The Montessori teaching approach was first created by Dr. Maria Montessori, based on her lifetime of work as a doctor and teacher.
 Dr. Montessori came to the conclusion that the human mind is constructed to organize and learn from the environment.
 Based on this recognition, she developed a prepared environment carefully designed to support the young child’s absorbent mind and to assist in their complete development.

-These key principles that contribute to the success of the Montessori approach are that movement and learning are closely connected and that movement enhances learning.
-Children working together in mixed age groups enables them to relate to children who are both older and younger.
+These key principles that contribute to the success of the Montessori approach are that movement enhances learning.
+Working together in mixed age groups, children relate to both older and younger peers.
 The Montessori guide’s observation of the child reveals the proper timing for the introduction of new experiences, attending to the child’s sensitive periods of development.
-In addition, the classroom experience is built on the desire of the young child to master his or her environment and the use of self-correcting materials.
+In addition, the classroom experience is built on the desire of the young child to master their environment and the use of self-correcting materials.
 These materials allow the child to manipulate and explore at their own pace.

 The COS Community